 It is our intent to restore the depot back to its 1902 architectural integrity.

-Scroll down to see what the depot conditions were like before we began restoration, and the improvements we made during 2015-2016.
+Scroll down to see what the depot conditions were like before we began restoration, and the improvements we have made in the past three years.

 It took two of us working 14 days to scrape the old paint and fill in the nail/woodpecker holes.
 We very much thank the Great Falls Railroad Museum for donating all four switch signals!
 The platform is coming along, and we are most grateful for the donated stove and hand cart, which we rebuilt and refurbished.
 Power is now installed too.